Biostatistics for Evidence Based Practice

 This course focuses on the integration of core leadership concepts and principles into leadership roles at various levels throughout the health care organization.
 Students examine the theoretical basis for development and application of effective leader behaviors in health care organizations.
 Emphasis is placed on the experience of becoming and being a leader.

-Please click here to view the curriculum.
+Please click here to view the Semester Schema.